sanger/traction-ui/README.md

     - change to `VUE_APP_SEQUENCESCAPE_BASE_URL=REPLACE_VUE_APP_SEQUENCESCAPE_BASE_URL` to `VUE_APP_SEQUENCESCAPE_BASE_URL=http://sequencescape`

 ## CSS
+- To modify Tailwind configuration
+ Tailwind styles used in this project is from `@sanger/ui-styling` npm module.
+Any further modifications required for the project can be done in `tailwind.config.js` file in root directory.

 - To generate Tailwind css independently you can run:
 *This is not required mostly, as this will be run as part of 'yarn run start'*

 yarn run serve:css

 ## Formatting and Linting